citizenspress/campuscoalition2/content/campus/london-march8.md

-+++
-campuses = ["London Campuses"] categories = ["Local Actions"] date = "2019-03-07T13:00:00+00:00"
+---
+campuses:
+- London Campuses
+categories:
+- Local Actions
+date: "2019-03-07T13:00:00+00:00"
-description = "You are invited to a protest with the London Student Coalition and labour allies this Friday at the office of Elgin-Middlesex-London PC MPP Jeff Yurek.
-Buses from Fanshawe and Western, and onsite pizza, will be provided by OPSEU." linktitle = "London March 8" thumbnail = "/img/london.png" title = "Protest at MPP Jeff Yurek's office: March 8 @ 11:30am"
+description: You are invited to a protest with the London Student Coalition and labour allies this Friday at the office of Elgin-Middlesex-London PC MPP Jeff Yurek.
+Buses from Fanshawe and Western, and onsite pizza, will be provided by OPSEU.

-+++
+linktitle: London March 8
+thumbnail: /img/london.png
+title: 'Protest at MPP Jeff Yurek''s office: March 8 @ 11:30am'
+---

 You are invited to a protest with the London Student Coalition and labour allies this Friday at the office of Elgin-Middlesex-London PC MPP Jeff Yurek.